Daerwyn/Course_final_project/README.md

 ## Debugging and Troubleshooting

 - If the test fails due to element not being found, check if the locators are correct.
-- if the browser is not working as expected, try updating the browser and webdriver versions.
+- If the browser is not working as expected, try updating the browser and webdriver versions.
-- For more detailed logging and information during test execution, you can use the -s option when running the tests.
+- For more detailed logging and information during test execution, you can use the `-s` option when running the tests.

 ## Disclaimer